centminmod/ols1clk/README.md

 Forked branch has following changes for CentOS 6 or CentOS 7 only ported from my [Centmin Mod LEMP Project](https://centminmod.com):

-* switches from system `mysql-server` package to MariaDB official YUM repo based MariaDB 10.1 + Essential MariaDB MySQL Plugins
+* switches from system `mysql-server` package to MariaDB official YUM repo based MariaDB 10.2
 * revise the mysql root user password setup (set /root/.my.cnf as well) and remove testing the mysql root user password
 * installs by default CSF Firewall and auto detects if system supports IPSET and installs & configures CSF for IPSET support
-* strength random password generation routine
 * revised the selection of default LSAPI PHP YUM packages installed.

 Install